 In THIS POST, I go over tonssss of dreamy, family friendly (but actually realistic) ways to get the most travel out of 100k Chase points.

-Spoiler alert: if you learn how to maximize these points you could easily get $3,000+ worth of value out of 125k Chase points, at a minimum!
+Spoiler alert: if you learn how to maximize these points you could easily get $3,000+ worth of value out of those Chase points, at a minimum!

 My Strategy for Premium Cards